South Leverton: History

 The parish church of All Saints has a square tower at the western end, north and south aisles to either side of the nave, a south porch, a chancel and a vestry.
 The fabric dates from the twelfth, thirteenth, fourteenth and fifteenth centuries, and the building was restored in the nineteenth century.
 Ewan Christian worked on the chancel in 1868, and C. Scholefield worked on the rest of the building in 1897.
 The building has been a grade II* listed structure since 1967.
 On Retford Road there is a building which was formerly a priory, parts of which date from the twelfth century.
 It was restored in the nineteenth century, when a large extension was added, and is now used as a home for the elderly.
 It is a grade II listed structure.
 There is also a grade II listed, single storey brick-built former Methodist chapel on Church Street, which was erected in 1847.

 The village pub is The Plough and is the centre of much village activity.
 The Railway Inn, formerly next to the level crossing and in the parish, has been demolished.
 Leverton railway station was on the Manchester, Sheffield and Lincolnshire Railway line that went from Retford over the River Trent to Lincoln.
 The line opened in 1850 but the section beyond Cottam power stations was closed to passengers in 1959.
 A contributory factor to the closure was the need for expensive repairs to the viaduct which carried the line over the river at Torksey, and there was an alternative, if slightly longer, route available via Gainsborough Lea Road.

-Wind farm
+Proposed wind farm

-A wind farm to be known as the Cottam Wind Farm, comprising up to twelve wind turbines up to 145m in height, is proposed to be built between the village and Cottam by the German company Prowind.
-Most of it will be in the east of the parish, with only one turbine in Cottam parish.
-This form of power generation will complement the large coal- and gas-fired power stations at Cottam and West Burton.
+A wind farm to be known as the Cottam Wind Farm was proposed to be built between the village and Cottam by the German company Prowind.